ForAllSecure/bncov/README.md

 # bncov - Scriptable Binary Ninja plugin for coverage analysis and visualization

 bncov provides a scriptable interface for bringing together coverage information with Binary Ninja's static analysis and visualization.
+Beyond visualization, the abstractions in bncov allow for programmatic reasoning about coverage.
 It was designed for interactive GUI use as well as for factoring into larger analysis tasks and standalone scripts.

 ![Demo Overview](/pictures/demo_overview.gif)